 Operating data

-Rest of the world renewable installed capacity at the end of the nine months of 2023 totalled 3,354 MW, 36.3% more than in the same period of the previous year, broken down as follows:
+Rest of the world renewable installed capacity at the end of 2024 totalled 4,102 MW, up 15 % on the same period last year, broken down as follows:

 Rest of the world | MW |